GarnetSunset/Ishin-Machine-Translation/README.md

 Foas is doing obvious fixes

-psp in the Yakuza Modding server and cat-three (my friend!) for help with UI elements :)
+Ryuhachii, quintilisart, MsLow, psp and cat-three for help with UI elements

 zarroboogs for helping extract text from eboot